 You will not be able to register if you have a hold on your account.
 To view your holds, log on to MyUB to access your HUB Student Center.
 International students will register after attending International Graduate Student Orientation.
 In order to become familiar with UB’s student system (HUB) please visit the Hub Student Center and see UB's Web Registration Tutorial.

 - Students may not be on a leave in the semester immediately preceding degree conferral.

 - Students must be registered in their graduate career each semester they are in the program.
 Under some circumstances, the continuous registration requirement may be waived for the semester immediately prior to degree conferral if the student has an approved ATC on file in the Grad School, will not be using any University services or faculty time, and has submitted all required conferral materials to the Grad School prior to the first day of the semester.

 Once you are registered for classes, you can get your UB Card.
 Your UB Card is your official University at Buffalo ID and is used across campus.
-The UB Card office is located in 104 Harriman Hall on South Campus and 228 Student Union on North Campus.
+Obtain it before orientation.
+The UB Card office is located in 1Diefendorf (Room 114) on South Campus and 1Capen on North Campus.

 Parking permits are included in the transportation fee.
 There is no additional cost to students unless you require a motorcycle or additional permit.
 If you register before the end of July, your permit will be mailed to you.
-Or, you may apply in person at any Parking and Transportation Services Office, located in 102 Spaulding Quad in the Ellicott Complex on the North Campus.
+Or, you may apply in person at any Parking and Transportation Services Office, located in 106 Spaulding Quad in the Ellicott Complex and 1Capen on the North Campus.
 Obtain it before Orientation.
 There will be no breaks for errands in between sessions.
 See Parking Permits for more information.